The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 The definition of a balanced non-symmetric realization will be postponed to the Appendix.
 Note that being symmetric, being balanced, and being faithful in rank 2 are all properties determined by the action of dihedral subgroups.
 Being symmetric (resp. balanced) is preserved under base change of the ring $\Bbbk$, though being faithful in rank 2 is not.
 For the rest of this paper, we abusively write \emph{faithful} to indicate faithful in rank 2.

 \begin{remark} We warn the reader now that the behavior of even-balanced and odd-balanced realizations are drastically different!
 This theme will recur in many of the computations below.
-As an overarching principal, realizations that are odd-unbalanced are acceptable; one can work with them (as we do in the appendix), only they require more bookkeeping than completely balanced realizations.
+As an overarching principle, realizations that are odd-unbalanced are acceptable; one can work with them (as we do in the appendix), only they require more bookkeeping than completely balanced realizations.
 However, realizations that are even-unbalanced are a nightmare, and we typically rule them out.
 The most important difference will be addressed in section \ref{rouandrotation}.
-Due to the calculations of the previous section, the assumption that a realization is faithful and that it is even-balanced are very similar.
-There are faithful realizations which are even-unbalanced, but we will usually ignore them. \end{remark}
+Due to the calculations of the previous section, the assumption that a realization is faithful and that it is even-balanced are very similar, though logically independent. \end{remark}

 Let us give some examples where $\hg$ is spanned by $\a_s^{\vee}$ and $\a_t^{\vee}$, so that the realization is determined by a $2 \times 2$ Cartan matrix.

 \begin{example} Suppose that $\Bbbk = \ZM$, with $a_{s,t}=-3$ and $a_{t,s}=-1$.
 This is a faithful non-symmetric realization of the dihedral group $W_6$.
 It is balanced, because $[5]=1$ when $[2]^2 = a_{s,t} a_{t,s} = 3$.
 It can also be viewed as a non-faithful realization of $W_{6k}$ for any $k$, or of $W_\infty$.
 It is balanced for $W_{6k}$ precisely when $k$ is odd, because $[6k-1] = (-1)^{k+1}$. \end{example}